 What's New (Please download the brochure.)

-- We will host RET site in summer 2022 for the second cohort of 12 teachers, from June 13 to July 22, 2022.
+- We will host RET Site in Summer 2023 for the third cohort of 12 teachers, from June 12 to July 21, 2023.
 Each teacher will receive $6,300 stipend and a free 3D printer from the 6-week summer program.
-The application has been closed for summer 2022 and will be open again in spring 2023 for the summer 2023 cohort.
+The application will be open again in spring 2023 for the summer 2023 cohort.

 - For Summer 2021 program, 12 High school STEM teachers have participated in engineering research in advanced design and manufacturing for 6 weeks from June 14 - July 23, 2021.
 To ensure the health and safety, all participants (teachers, students, professors) have been vaccinated (COVID-19 vaccine) before the summer program starts.